bloodraven66/minimalist/about.md

 ---
 I code, read and write.
 Also spend a lot of unnecessary time staring at training plots.
 <br>
-Currently working as a research assistant at SPIRE Lab [IISc, Bangalore, India] working in the intersecion of speech and deep learning.
+Currently working as a research assistant at SPIRE Lab [IISc, Bangalore, India] in the intersecion of speech and deep learning.
 <br>
 <br>
 Research interests: